Amos first got interested in theater at The Cambridge School of Weston; a bohemian, artsy High School

 ACME Theatre, Amos returned to San Francisco and became a collective

 member of the Mime Troupe in 1997.
-He appeared in 15 productions with the Troupe, and also worked as a lyricist and workshop leader.
+By the time he left in 2007, he appeared in 15 productions with the Troupe, and also worked as a lyricist

 With the Troupe Glick performed all over the U.S. including The Kennedy

 In The Heart of The Beast and Internationally at